rnaveiras/kubeadm-tf/README.md

 - `stage`: Name that is attached to may of the resources created at AWS.
 By default `staging`.
 You can uses this name to setup different AWS VPC
 - `k8s_token`: Kubeadm token needs for the nodes to join the Kubernetes cluster.
 The token needs to generated ahead and provide as a seed to the control plane and nodes inside the autoscaler group.
 - `nodes_num`: Number of nodes inside the AWS autoscaler group, by default 1.
 You can provide the number of nodes wanted. e.g. `terraform apply -var 'nodes_num="3"'`
+- `aws_region`: Name of the AWS region where you want to deploy the Kubernetes cluster.
+By default `eu-west-1`.
+You can provide any other e.g. `terraform apply -var aws_region=us-east-1`

 ## Notes

-- Currently, is only support the `eu-west-1` because the way that aws subnets are handle.
-You can see more at `vpc.tf`.
-Support other AWS regions will be a straightforward change.

 - The Kubernetes cluster is bootstrap without a specify cloud provider, even `kubeadm` allow the option, there is a open issue where the `control-manager` cannot connect to the AWS API because the container doesn't have TLS certificates. https://github.com/kubernetes/kubernetes/pull/33681